basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 <div class="note">
 <div class="title">Note on choosing threshold values</div>
-The values for <code>frag_threshold</code> and
-<code>dead_bytes_threshold</code> <em>must be equal to or less than
-their corresponding trigger values</em>.
-If they are set higher, Bitcask will trigger merges where no files meet the thresholds, and thus never resolve the conditions that triggered merging.
+The values for the fragmentation and dead bytes thresholds _must be equal to or less than their corresponding trigger values_.
+If they are set higher, Bitcask will trigger merges in cases where no files meet the threshold, which means that Bitcask will never resolve the conditions that triggered merging in the first place.
 </div>

 ### Merge Interval